 The Ohio State Highway Patrol maintains a full-time tactical unit designated, Special Response Team (SRT).
 In April of 1990, plans were developed to form a Special Response Team by a committee of officers assigned by then Ohio State Highway Patrol Superintendent, Thomas Rice.
-Colonel Rice saw the need for a rapid response team that could handle unusual situations that required more training, and specialized equipment than that of a normal road trooper.
+Colonel Rice saw the need for a rapid response team that could handle unusual situations that required more training, and specialized equipment than that of a field trooper.
 The plans were drafted that September, leading to the formation of the Ohio State Highway Patrol Special Response Team. ...
 Read more

 The team is equipped with a variety of tactical gear that will assist them in all types of deployments in any kind of terrain or weather conditions.
 Vehicles are assigned to SRT and the team can be transported via these specialized vehicles or aircraft anywhere in the state.
 Members are required to carry an Incident Response Pack (IRP) with them at all times for immediate deployment.

 Some of the other specialized equipment includes: thermal imagers, pole cameras, night vision equipment, quick cut saws, robots, SCBA and chemical suits for WMD/Hazmat operations, UAV's and explosives for breaching.
 The vast majority of the equipment utilized by SRT has been purchased through the drug forfeiture accounts.

 The team has been utilized for controlled deliveries, barricades, hostage incidents, high-risk warrant service, executive protection, crowd/riot situations, and other critical incident deployments.
 In addition, the team is frequently requested by other agencies in Ohio for assistance.
 SRT members are deputized by the US Marshals Service and work with the task forces in all major cities in Ohio.

 The Special Response Team is an active team within the National Tactical Officers Association (NTOA), Ohio Tactical Officers Association (OTOA), and officers attend training and conferences on a regular basis.

 Call #677 or click HERE to email.